Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weight_mix.rst

 you must add the famous *Vertex Weight Edit* modifier, and enable its *Custom Curve* mapping.

-By default, it is a one-to-one linear mapping -- in other words, it does nothing!
+By default, it is an one-to-one linear mapping -- in other words, it does nothing!
 Change it to something like in Fig. :ref:`fig-modifier-vertex-weight-custom`, which maps (0.0, 0.5) to (0.0, 0.25) and (0.5,1.0) to (0.75, 1.0), thus producing nearly only weights below 0.25,